cocoaproductions/cocoaproductions.github.io/linkedit.markdown

 • Markdown preview
 • Quick Open with a search
 • Use the `linkedit://open` URL scheme to open individual notes from anywhere
-• Create permanent links between your notes [Pro]
+• Create Permanent Links between your notes [Pro]
 • Browse notes metadata, including backlinks with Links Inspector [Pro]
 • No subscriptions, 1 purchase to unlock LinkEdit [Pro]

-<h3 id="privacy">Native App</h3>
+<h3 id="privacy">Native app</h3>

-Features you can expect from any good Mac app
+Features you can expect from any great Mac app.

 • Three-column navigation
 • Multiple windows and tabs